Animenosekai/akari/README.md

 ### Known Issues

-- The bezier curves data are recorded to `LocalStorage` but, `LocalStorage` is cleared after quitting the browser and the values aren't used for now
+- The Bézier curves data are recorded to `LocalStorage` but, `LocalStorage` is cleared after quitting the browser and the values aren't used for now
 - The settings page doesn't work very well for now
 - There is a styling problem with the modals
 - The controller changes name after refreshing the webpage